AutoFlowResearch/SmartPeak/docs/guide/cli.rst

     This parameter is optional.
 The default value is '0'.

     -ld   --log-dir
     The path to the log directory.
-Given directory has to exist.
+The given directory has to exist.
 Overrides the default location for the log file: https://smartpeak.readthedocs.io/en/latest/guide/guistart.html#logs
     This parameter is optional.
 The default value is ''.

     -o    --output-features